-Almost every visitor to Ireland has the Ring of Kerry on their itinerary but, its lesser visited neighbor, the Ring of Beara is equally as stunning.
+Almost every visitor to Ireland has the Ring of Kerry on their itinerary but, its lesser-visited neighbor, the Ring of Beara is equally as stunning.
 In fact, it is one of the true remaining hidden gems in Ireland.
-The drive, located on the Kerry/Cork border, winds around the wild and untamed Beara Peninsula, and is one of our favorite areas to explore in Ireland.
+The drive, located on the Kerry/Cork border, winds around the wild and untamed Beara Peninsula and is one of our favorite areas to explore in Ireland.
 We’ve put together our guide to visiting the Beara Peninsula, including where to stay, what to see and some hidden gems along the way.

 Ring of Beara Route

-The best way to explore the Beara Pensinsula is via the Ring of Beara Route.
-The Ring of Beara is a circular driving route from Kenmare which is best driven in a clockwise direction around the loop.
+The best way to explore the Beara Peninsula is via the Ring of Beara Route.
+The Ring of Beara is a circular driving route from Kenmare which is best driven in a anti-clockwise direction around the loop.
 We’ve put together the below map which includes all the best stops and our recommended route around the Beara Peninsula.
 Click on the map to view the details of the stops and make sure to save this to your phone before you leave Kenmare as phone reception can be patchy on the peninsula!

 How to Use This Google Map: Click on the grey star at the top of the map and this map will be added to your Google Maps account.
 You can then view it on your phone or computer in Google Maps by clicking on the menu button, going to “Your Places” and selecting this map.
 We use these maps all the time as you can set out your itinerary ahead of time and quickly reference the saved maps.

 Kenmare is our favorite place to base ourselves for exploring the Ring of Beara.
 From here you can easily reach everywhere in the Beara Peninsula and it works great if you have more than one day to explore the Ring of Beara.
 Staying in Kenmare also makes it easy to explore the Ring of Kerry without moving hotels.